aankitgiri/PerforatedAI-API/debugging.md

 If you get this error it means your neurons are not correctly matched in setInputDimensions.
 If your 0 is in the wrong index the tensors that get used for tracking the Dendrite to Neuron weights will be the wrong size.

+## Initialization Errors

+    File "perforatedai/pb_layer.py" ... perforatedai.pb_layer.pb_neuron_layer.__init__
+    IndexError: list index out of range

+This means you did something wrong with the processing classes.
+We have seen this before when moduleNamesWithProcessing and moduleByNameProcessingClasses don't line up.
+Remember they need to be added in order in both arrays, and if the module is "by name" the processor also has to be added to the "by name" array.

 ## Things not Getting Converted